Mookie Betts Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rays pitching staff ranks 23rd in MLB.
+- The Rays pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rays' 3.67 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays have a 3.72 team ERA that ranks sixth across all league pitching staffs.

-- The Rays allow the eighth-fewest home runs in baseball (52 total, one per game).
+- Rays pitchers combine to give up 54 home runs (one per game), the ninth-fewest in baseball.

-- Glasnow gets the call to start for the Rays, his first of the season.
+- The Rays will look to Fleming (1-0) in his third start of the season.

-- The 29-year-old righty last appeared Saturday, Oct.
-8 against the Cleveland Guardians, when he started and went five scoreless innings.

-- In two games last season he had a 1.35 ERA and a 0.9 WHIP.
+- In his last appearance -- out of the bullpen on Monday -- the left-hander tossed six innings against the Toronto Blue Jays, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.